Boris Johnson says leaving EU without trade deal ‘a strong possibility’

 He said that sticking points include “equivalence”, which he said would keep the UK “locked” in the bloc’s regulatory orbit, and fisheries, which he said under current proposals would mean “we wouldn’t still have control of our waters”.

+Scotland’s First Minister Nicola Sturgeon warned that no-deal now seems “the overwhelming likelihood”.

+“I think the chances of a deal now are almost vanishingly small.
+They’re not non-existent, and I remain hopeful, I guess, because no-deal would be catastrophic,” the SNP leader told CNN.

-Senior Tory backbencher Tobias Ellwood warned that a no-deal would cause “colossal” long-term damage to the UK economy as he urged the two sides to show “political courage” to broker an agreement.
+Senior Tory backbencher Tobias Ellwood said it would cause “colossal” long-term damage to the UK economy as he urged the two sides to show “political courage” to broker an agreement.

-“Let’s not walk away and cause a no-deal that would be devastating to not just Britain but to the European Union as well,” the chair of the Commons defence committee told BBC News.
+“Let’s not walk away and cause a no-deal that would be devastating to not just Britain but to the European Union as well,” the chairman of the Commons defence committee told BBC News.

+Malcolm Turnbull, who was Australia’s prime minister until 2018, warned Mr Johnson of the “very large barriers” to trading with the EU that the nation faces.

+So, you know, be careful what you wish for.
+Australia’s relationship with the EU is not one from a trade point of view that I think Britain would want, frankly

 Experts have indicated that could be around £45 billion.